 First up on our list is the Garmin dēzl 770LMTHD.
 This GPS is excellent and has a lot of features built into it.

 For starters, this GPS has a bright 7-inch glass screen which makes seeing the maps and other functions easy.
-This GPS can sit on the dash or hook into mount.
+This truck GPS unit can sit on the dash or hook into mount.